 The network organises annual PhD-courses, in the form of an excursion to a relevant destination and a seminar in connection to this.
 The courses take place sometime in November and last for between 5 to 12 days.
-For more information on the courses, please click here.

 The courses are designed so that participants can be awarded 5 ECTS for their successful participation, toward the requirements of their doctoral training.
 However, it is up to the PhD-student to organise the approval of these ECTS with their own institution.

 NNJCI - who can participate?